R+D Concept | Enclave

 • Idea

-But this design concept is about more than two families.
+But the Enclave design concept is about more than just on multigenerational household.
 Using half of a typical Austin city block, the homes are organized to form a community enclave.
 With two homes per print bed, a total of seven print beds fit on 1.4 acres housing fourteen separate households.
 On an eighth print bed, a shared community building provides a large kitchen, gathering space, community garden and playground.
 A winding pathway connects the homes to a variety of programmed areas.
 Outdoor cooking, gardening, and other gathering spaces expand the functionality of the homes into the shared courtyards.
-3D-printed raised planter beds in the shared courtyard and a community garden make fresh produce more accessible and create opportunities for residents across generations to create stronger social bonds.
 By drawing residents outdoors, their homes become part of a larger community, bringing neighbors together and making tiny home living feel not so tiny.

 Back To Top